Tahask11/PSUtil/PSUtil/readme.md

 > If you want your module to be compatible with Linux and MacOS, keep in mind that those OS are case sensitive for paths and files.

 `Import-ModuleFile` is preconfigured to resolve the path of the files specified, so it will reliably convert weird path notations the system can't handle.
 Content imported through that command thus need not mind the path separator.
 If you want to make sure your code too will survive OS-specific path notations, get used to using `Resolve-path` or the more powerful `Resolve-PSFPath`.

-Test added by taha